 Then along came scientific research.
-It was now proven that the presence of a nice set of legs on a wine has more to do with it’s alcohol to water ratio, surface tension, evaporation rate and a whole bunch of other physics terms.
-Now the two sides refuse to get along, one branding the other as pretentious farcical snobs and the other as number crunching nerds who know nothing of wine.
+It was now proven that the presence of a nice set of legs on a wine has more to do with its alcohol to water ratio, surface tension, evaporation rate and a whole bunch of other physics terms.
+And now the two sides refuse to get along, one branding the other as pretentious farcical snobs and the other as data-crunching nerds who know nothing about wine.

 The truth of the matter is that the nerds and the snobs are both right.
 The science guys are right when they say that a wine with a high alcohol to water content and a decent amount of glycerol will develop better legs on the side of a glass due to all the surface tension and evaporation rate stuff.